penelopeysm/penelopeysm.github.io/src/content/posts/2025-01-23-multiple-dispatch/index.md

 ```

 which will then throw a runtime error if `foo(IllegalChild())` is called.
-The only real way to enforce this interface is to explicitly add a test for it, which is obviously doable, but again leads to my point that Julia does not tend to give you the tools to write good code.
+The only real way to enforce this interface is to explicitly add a test for it, which is obviously doable, but it does mean that it's not enforced by the language itself, and is thus reliant on the programmer to 'do the right thing'.